edbzn/blog/content/blog/building-a-store-using-react-and-typescript/index.md

 ## Final note

-Meiosis offers a [small package](https://github.com/foxdonut/meiosis-tracer) to time travel across states like the Redux extension, it's a good catch for development purpose.

-I highly recommend you to visit the [Meiosis website](https://meiosis.js.org), there is good tutorials and examples on it.
-They go deeper than I did, it's really interesting.

-I'm not trying to convince you to drop the state manager you're actually using, but learning Meiosis can helps you to understand a way better what state managers are bringing to you.
+I'm not trying to convince you to drop state manager libraries, but learning Meiosis can helps you to understand exactly what state managers are trying to solve for you.
 It's also a good way to go deeper into functional programming.

 Here is the [complete working example](https://codesandbox.io/s/0193mp6kmp) of our store implementation.

+I highly recommend you to visit the [Meiosis website](https://meiosis.js.org), they go deeper than I did, it's really interesting.
+They also offer a [small package](https://github.com/foxdonut/meiosis-tracer) to time travel across states like the Redux Chrome extension, it's a good catch for development purpose.